danpgomez/you-have-my-quote/README.md

 # You Have My Quote 💬✨

-A minimalist quote generator that delivers bite-sized wisdom, humor, and inspiration — built with vanilla JavaScript, HTML, and CSS.
+A minimalist Lord of The Rings quote generator that delivers bite-sized wisdom, humor, and inspiration — built with vanilla JavaScript, HTML, and CSS.

 ## ✨ Features

-- Random quotes with category filtering (e.g., wisdom, motivation, humor)
+- Random quotes with character filtering
 - Dark/Light mode toggle 🌞🌙
 - Smooth quote transition animations
 - Copy to clipboard & share on Bluesky